brentp/bpbio-old/skidmarks/README.txt

 This module implements some functions to check a sequence for randomness. in some cases, it is assumed to be a binary sequence (not only 1's and 0's but containing only 2 distinct values).
-Any feedback or improvements are welcomed
+Any feedback, improvements, additions are welcomed.

     >>> from skidmarks import gap_test, wald_wolfowitz, auto_correlation, serial_test